 Materials: None.

-Establish a consistent goodbye ritual, such as a special handshake or hug, to help your child feel secure when separating at school.
-This simple but meaningful routine provides emotional comfort and a sense of security for the child during school drop-off.
+Establish a consistent goodbye ritual as one of your transition activities for preschoolers, such as a special handshake or hug, to help your child feel secure during separation at school.
+This simple yet meaningful routine provides emotional comfort and builds a strong sense of safety during daily drop-offs.

 3. Role-Playing